hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 There are, however, a number of conditions:

-* For using the offload feature, the Intel Xeon Phi coprocessors are required.
+* For using the offload feature, the (now outdated) Intel Xeon Phi coprocessors are required.
 * For using vectorization feature, Intel compiler with version 14.0.1.106 or versions 15.0.2.044 and higher is required on both multi-core CPUs and Phi systems.